 What are some of the first things that a person who's interested In the services of a medical waste disposal company should get together?

-Just a simple call to Biowaste and we will handle all of the details!
+Just a simple call to Biowaste Services, Inc. and we will handle all of the details!

 What do I need to get started with a medical waste disposal service?